Fast2docs/Fast2-docs/docs/getting-started/installation.md

         - `Environment`: Sets environment variables that the service will use during execution.

-            This line sets the `OPENSEARCH_JAVA_HOME` environment variable, which is required for the Fast2 Broker service to run.
+            This line sets the `JAVA_HOME` environment variable, which is required for the Fast2 Broker service to run.
 The value is set to `/home/JDK/java`, which should be the path to the Java installation used by the service.
             However, the link to Java must be the final link (and not Ubuntu internal link to the Java installation).
             ```sh
             ubuntu@ip-...:~/2.11.0$ which java